-TIP: You can select Menu > Settings > Connected Features > Phone > Pair Smartphone to manually enter pairing mode.
+TIP: You can swipe down on the home screen to view the settings widget, and select Phone > Pair Smartphone to manually enter pairing mode.

 - 3 Select an option to add your device to your Garmin Connect account: - If this is the first device you have paired with the Garmin Connect app, follow the on-screen instructions. - If you have already paired another device with the Garmin Connect app, from the or ••• menu, select Garmin Devices > Add Device, and follow the on-screen instructions.